SHPEPLE

 About the Program

-Built to serve SHPEP alumni in their time leading up to medical school, SHPEPLE is a 24-month longitudinal engagement program focusing on academic enrichment, professional development, and career development to directly support students through the process of preparing their application to medical school.
-The program serves 25 students per cohort.
+Built to serve SHPEP alumni in their time leading up to medical school (but open to all interested applicants), SHPEPLE is a 24-month longitudinal engagement program focusing on academic enrichment, professional development, and career development to directly support students through the process of preparing their application to medical school.
+The program serves 25 students per cohort, typically students who are late in their undergraduate years, in a gap year, or in a postbaccalaureate program.

 We have often felt that there has been a gap in serving these students who, after completing SHPEP and going back to their home institutions, find that they are still committed to moving forward to matriculating into a health profession program but may be in a school that lacks the resources or may lack support and resources themselves.
 We believe that the SHPEP Longitudinal Enhancement builds on a well-known, respected, and successful program and will fill that gap by providing the needed skill building, mentoring and support for a successful matriculation into health profession schools.
 The 20-week (24-month) SHPEP Longitudinal Enhancement program will work with scholars to bridge that gap and continue to work with the students until they matriculate into health professions school.